RBG187/btc-rpc-explorer/README.md

 ## Install / Run

-If you're running on mainnet with the default datadir and port, the default configuration should *Just Work*.
+If you're running on mainnet with the defaul Hallå hur är detdatadir and port, the default configuration should *Just Work*.
 Otherwise, see the **Configuration** section below.

 #### Install via `npm`: